cschneggenburger/group-2-project-1/README.md

 ## Code Snippits
-The follow is a significant portion of the code used to clean, filter, and visualize the data for Company level analysis
+The following is a significant portion of the code used to clean, filter, and visualize the data for Company level analysis
 ```
 # compare companies with most layoff
 # take top 5 companies compared to rest of the industry